WhisperVC: Decoupled Cross-Domain Alignment and Speech Generation for Low-Resource Whisper-to-Normal Conversion: Introduction

 \section{Introduction}

-Whispered speech lacks vocal-fold excitation and exhibits reduced energy and shifted formant frequencies, resulting in substantial degradation of intelligibility and naturalness.
-Converting whispered utterances into natural, intelligible voiced speech-known as \emph{\textbf{whisper-to-speech}} (W2S) conversion-can greatly enhance spoken communication for individuals who rely on whispering in daily life.
-These include people with temporary or permanent voice disorders, post-laryngectomy speakers, and individuals who must speak quietly in shared or noise-sensitive environments such as libraries, offices, or hospitals.
+Whispered speech lacks vocal-fold excitation and exhibits reduced energy and shifted formant frequencies, leading to severe degradation in intelligibility and naturalness.
+Converting whispered speech into normal voiced speech—referred to as \emph{whisper-to-normal} (W2N) conversion—can benefit individuals with voice disorders or users who must speak quietly in noise-sensitive environments.